sdbx/Utils/test/DESIGN.md

       char command[adequate_num];
       FILE *cmd_result;

-      // Suppose the name of the program is btn.
+      // Suppose the name of the executable is btn.
       // Execute btn and save the result at .temp file. cmd_result = fopen(".temp", "w+");
       snprintf(